silogen/kaiwo/docs/docs/aim/images-and-templates.md

   image: ghcr.io/ml-team/llama-3.1-8b-instruct:dev-latest
   defaultServiceTemplate: llama-3-8b-experimental
   runtimeConfigName: ml-team
+  resources:
+    limits:
+      cpu: "8"
+      memory: 48Gi
+    requests:
+      cpu: "4"
+      memory: 24Gi
 ```

 ### Behind the Scenes

 When templates or services reference a model ID, the operator looks up the corresponding image from the catalog.
 For namespace-scoped lookups, the operator checks for an `AIMImage` in the same namespace first, then falls back to cluster-scoped `AIMClusterImage` resources.
-This lookup determines which container image to use for discovery jobs and runtime deployments.
+The resolved image contributes both the container reference and its default `resources`.
+During reconciliation the controller merges resources in this order:

+1. `AIMService.spec.resources` (service-level override).
+2. `AIMServiceTemplate.spec.resources` (template default).
+3. `AIMImage.spec.resources` (catalog default).

+If GPU quantities are still unset after the merge, the controller copies them from discovery metadata recorded on the template.

 ## Service Templates